The Surprising History Behind the Royal Wedding Location

 St. George’s Chapel, an intricate Gothic space, is located on the Windsor Castle grounds.
 It was first constructed in 1475 during Edward IV’s reign, and then served as the home of the Order of the Garter, according College of St. George website.

-Fun fact: the infamous Henry VIII (he of many ill-fated wives) is entombed in St. George’s Chapel, along with his final wife, Jane Seymour.
+Fun fact: the infamous Henry VIII (he of many ill-fated wives) is entombed in St. George’s Chapel, along with his third wife, Jane Seymour.
 There are a total of ten monarchs buried at the Chapel, and a number of memorials.

 Who has been married at St. George’s Chapel?

-Note: Correction: The original version of this story incorrectly described Jane Seymour.
-She was King Henry VIII’s third wife, not his final wife.